What is the value of your brand to customers? Take a look at your value proposition.

 The Value Proposition: “We make unique watches from really cool things.”

-Why It Works: It describes what they do and how they do it.
+Why It Works: It describes what they do and how they do it, with a little shock value thrown in.

 It’s the first statement on their website, and if you read further, it goes deeper into how they turn historical physical materials into watches.